Editor Interface Navigation

 Available Actions: When selecting a created version (like

-0.2in the image), two main options appear:- Restore: This action replaces your current Development canvas with the content of the version you have selected.
-It is extremely useful if you want to revert to a previous state of your project.
+0.2in the image), two main options appear:- Restore: This action replaces your current Development canvas with the content of the selected version.
+This is extremely useful if you want to return to a previous state of your project.

 - Delete: This action permanently deletes a saved version.
 Important: You cannot delete a version that is currently deployed (the one with the rocket icon).
-You would first need to deploy a new version to “release” the old one.
+You would first need to deploy a new version to “free up” the old one.

 -

 Purpose: This panel is your flight log.
-It shows a detailed history of all the times your project has been executed outside the Test Environment (for example, via an API call or a scheduled task).
-It is your main tool for monitoring and debugging your flows in production.
+It shows a detailed history of every time your project has been executed outside of the Testing Environment (for example, via an API call or a scheduled task).
+It is your primary tool for monitoring and debugging your flows in production.

 -